Cybersecurity and Applied AI career insights

 Federal agencies require PIAs before deploying systems that collect personal information.
 GRC analysts at government agencies and contractors conduct PIAs regularly.
 Security architects use PIA findings to incorporate privacy controls into system design.
 Understanding the difference between PIAs and DPIAs demonstrates regulatory sophistication in interviews.

-Cybersecurity professionals who regularly work with Privacy Impact Assessment include GRC Analyst, Security Architect, Chief Information Security Officer.
+Cybersecurity professionals who work with Privacy Impact Assessment include GRC Analyst, Security Architect, Chief Information Security Officer.
 These roles apply Privacy Impact Assessment knowledge within the Compliance & Privacy domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.